OFFIS-DAI/trace/README.md

 [run_simple.sh](agent_communication_generation_tool/run_simple.sh) or you can also execute single scenarios from the corresponding folders.

+## Additional information
+Additional information is provided as a uml class diagramm and sequence diagrams on the agent-based applications in [docs](docs).

 ## Support
 For any questions or suggestions contact malin.radtke@offis.de.